manojkadali/Food-Combos-Recommendation/README.md

 # 🍽️ AI Menu Recommendation Backend API

-This project implements an AI-powered menu recommendation system using **Node.js + Express**.
+This project implements an  menu recommendation system using **Node.js + Express**.
 It recommends unique food combos based on a master menu file.
 The backend provides daily personalized food combos that satisfy specific constraints such as **taste profile**, **popularity**, and **caloric balance**.

 ---